-Hazardous Material or Waste, House-hold Quantity of - Any or all of the following:
+Hazardous Material or Waste, Household Quantity of - Any or all of the following:

-- (a) 275 gallons or less of oil on site at any time to be used for heating of a structure or to supply an emergency generator; and - (b) 25 gallons (or the dry weight equivalent) or less of other hazardous materials on site at any time, including oil not used for heating or to supply an emergency generator; and - (c) a quantity of hazardous waste at the Very Small Quantity Generator level as defined in the Massachusetts Hazardous Waste Regulations, 310 CMR Section 30.353.
+(a) 275 gallons or less of oil on site at any time to be used for heating of a structure or to supply an emergency generator; and

+(b) 25 gallons (or the dry weight equivalent) or less of other hazardous materials on site at any time, including oil not used for heating or to supply an emergency generator; and

+(c) a quantity of hazardous waste at the Very Small Quantity Generator level as defined in the Massachusetts Hazardous Waste Regulations, 310 CMR Section 30.353.

-Historic Structure - Any building, structure, or site that is now listed or is qualified to be listed on the National or State Registers of Historic Places as determined by the State Historic Preservation Officer in consultation with the applicable local
+Historic Structure - Any building, structure, or site that is now listed or is qualified to be listed on the National or State Registers of Historic Places as determined by the State Historic Preservation Officer in consultation with the applicable local historical commission.
+Qualifications for listing shall be those administered by the Massachusetts Historical Commission, including but not limited to:

-- (a) association with events that are historically significant; - (b) association with person(s) significant in our past; - (c) embodiment of distinctive characteristics of a type, period, or method of construction; and - (d) likelihood of yielding information significant in history or pre-history.
+(a) association with events that are historically significant;

+(b) association with person(s) significant in our past;

+(c) embodiment of distinctive characteristics of a type, period, or method of construction; and

+(d) likelihood of yielding information significant in history or pre-history.